 This format incorporate a lot of seek and find challenges to solve puzzles.
 Items will be hid in strange places and you’ll have to collect them to open a lock, or input a code, etc.

-Come check out our escape rooms in San Francisco and let us know what you think of our game formats!
+Come check out our escape rooms in Boise, ID and let us know what you think of our game formats!

 What is your favorite type of escape game format?
 How do you like to play the game?